Council of Governors

 Information about previous years' elections can be found below.

-The formal Notice of Election 2016/17 and Statement of Candidates from the Electoral Reform Services (ERS) can be found below.
+The formal Notice of Election 2017/2018 and Statement of Candidates, Notice of Poll and the Report on voting results from the Electoral Reform Services (ERS) can be found below.

 Statement of Candidates

 Report on voting results January 2018